SAP-samples/btp-kyma-multitenant-extension/README.md

 ## Focus Topics of the Mission

-The tutorial focus on the following aspects:
+The tutorial focuses on the following aspects:
 - Multitenancy
 - Kyma environment on SAP BTP
 - Partner ecosystem